vegaprotocol/specs/specs/0000-mm-mechanics.md

 Assume MarketID is always submitted, then a participant can submit the following combinations:
 1. A transaction containing all fields specified can be submitted at any time to either create or change a commitment (if commitment size is zero, the orders and fee bid cannot be supplied - i.e. tx is invalid)
 1. Any other combination of a subset of fields can be supplied any time a market maker has a non-zero commitment already.
-If commitment is set to zero, it must be the only field supplied (otherwise tx is invalid).

 Example: it's possible to amend fee bid or orders individually or together without changing the commitment level.
+Example: amending only a commitment amount but retaining old fee bid and orders.

 ## COMMITMENT AMOUNT